Demographics of Turkey: Religion

 Turkey has officially been a secular country since its 1924 constitution was amended in 1928.
 This was later strengthened and entrenched with the wider appliance of laicism by founder Atatürk during the mid-1930s, as part of the Republican reforms.

 There are no official statistics of people's religious beliefs nor is it asked in the census.
 According to the United States Department of State's International Religious Freedom Report 2008, the Turkish government considers 99 percent of the population is Muslim, the majority of which is Hanafi Sunni.
 A similar figure can be found in the current US Central Intelligence Agency (CIA) the World Factbook (99.8%).
-The remaining 0.2% is other - mostly Christians and Jews.
-However, these are based on the existing religion information written on every citizen's national id card, that is automatically passed on from the parents to every newborn, and do not necessarily represent individual choice.
+The remaining 0.2% is other – mostly Christians and Jews.
+However, these are based on the existing religion information written on every citizen's national ID card, that is automatically passed on from the parents to every newborn, and do not necessarily represent individual choice.
 Religious records can be changed or even blanked on the request of citizen, by filing an e-government application since May 2020, using a valid electronic signature to sign the electronic application.
 Any change in religion records additionally results in a new ID card being issued.
 Any change in religion record also leaves a permanent trail in the census record, however, record of change of religion is not accessible except for the citizen in question, next-of-kins of the citizen in question, the citizenship administration and courts.

 In 2023, according to Ipsos, 83% are Muslim, 12% have no religion, 2% prefer not to say, 2% are Christian and 2% are other religions.
-In a similar survey in 2016, Islam comprised 82% of the total population (65% Sunni and 4% Shi'a), followed by 7% no religion, 6% Spiritual but not religious, 4% Atheism, 3% Agnosticism, 2% Christian, 1% Protestantism, 1% Buddhism, 1% Mahayana and 1% other.
+In a similar survey in 2016, Islam comprised 82% of the total population, followed by 7% no religion, 6% Spiritual but not religious, 2% Christian, 1% Buddhist and 1% other.

 In 2018, a poll conducted by Eurobarometer and KONDA Research and Consultancy and some other research institutes showed that 3% of those interviewed had no religion.
 In 2013, the same institutions showed that around 0.5% of the population had no religion.

 Between 8 million and 20 million Turks are Alevis.

 In 2006, in a poll conducted by Sabancı University, 98.3% of Turks revealed they were Muslim.

 In 2005, a Eurobarometer poll on Europeans views on ethics in science and technology reported 95% of Turkish citizens answered that "they believe there is a God", while about 2% responded "I believe there is some sort of spirit or life force", about 1% that "they do not believe there is any sort of spirit, God, or life force" and about 1% "DK" (that they don't know).
 Similar figures were found in some other European countries.

 There is concern over the future of the Greek Orthodox Patriarchate, which suffers from a lack of trained clergy due to the closure of the Halki seminary.
 The state does not recognise the Ecumenical status of the Patriarch of Constantinople.